TileDB-Inc/TileDB/format_spec/fragment.md

 ### Tile Processed Conditions

-The processed conditions is a [generic tile](./generic_tile.md) and is the list of delete/update conditions that have already been applied for this fragment and don't need to be applied again, in no particular order, with the following internal format:
+The processed conditions is a [generic tile](./generic_tile.md) and is the list of delete/update conditions that have already been applied for this fragment and don't need to be applied again, sorted by filename, with the following internal format:

 | **Field** | **Type** | **Description** |
 | :--- | :--- | :--- |